zigzter/break-check/PLANNING.md

     - `--include`: packages to include, comma separated
     - `--exclude`: packages to exclude, comma separated
     - `--format=x`: stdout or file, if present skip the choice prompt in app
+- Allow piping input to app in place of flags
 - If `package.json` (or other dependecy file) is missing, exit and print error
-- Check GitHub API auth status on launch, prompt for auth if required
+- Check GitHub API auth status on launch, if missing, exit with message to run auth command
 - If GH auth present, present choice of stdout or file, default to stdout
 - Loop through list of packages to check, requesting update info from GH API
     - Cache these results per package